Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/kicker-platform/identify.typ

   cellx(fill: red)[*Design Constraints*],
   [
     - Provide a constant orientation for the triballs when they are placed on the platform
-      - We don't want different orientations because different angles can affect the triball's tragectory
+      - We don't want different orientations because different angles can affect the triball's trajectory
     - Allow for smooth placement of the triballs
     - Prevent the triballs from falling off the kicker ],